Home to school and college transport

 Most situations are covered within the policy bus free transport assistance may be considered where a student cannot access the normal school transport for special reasons.
 This applies to Rutland residents only.

-- Student has a medical issues and therefore is in need of further support with transport.
+- Student has a medical issue and therefore is in need of further support with transport.
 Supporting evidence will be required.

 - A house move within Rutland, beyond parental control, in critical academic years 10 and 11.
-Where the student has attending the school for more than one year and normal policy criteria applies.
+Where the student has attended the school for more than one year and normal policy criteria applies.